 Through the Finance specialisation in the Bachelor of Business (Honours) you gain a solid background in research methodology and financial econometrics, and carry out empirical research in any area of finance.

-In the Bachelor of Business (Honours) you explore a topic of your interest and be guided by research-active academics who are known as experts in their distinctive areas of interest - from corporate finance and governance, to financial markets, investments and financial risk management.
+In the Bachelor of Business (Honours) in Finance you explore a topic of your interest and learn from research-active academics who are experts in fields like corporate finance and governance, financial markets, investments and financial risk management.

 AUT's world-leading Finance department collaborates closely with the Auckland Centre for Financial Research.
 We provide first-rate research support and involve our postgraduate students in our research seminars and related activities.
-To facilitate up-to-date and valuable research projects, we have acquired various databases including Datastream, SIRCA, Compustat and OSIRIS.
+As a postgraduate finance student, you can access various databases including Datastream, SIRCA, Compustat and OSIRIS.

 This is part of the Bachelor of Business (Honours).

 To graduate with a Bachelor of Business (Honours), you must complete 120 points from:

 This structure ensures that you can critically analyse and evaluate the research and professional literature, and begin your postgraduate study in finance with an appreciation of the current issues and controversies in the field.
 You also design and complete a piece of supervised research in a business discipline.

 These advanced-level courses cover the latest research and theories in finance, and help you prepare for your independent research thesis or dissertation.